edeno/Prospectus-Presentation/src/presentation.md

 <aside class="notes">
 +  need to configure appropriate set of processes linking sensory to motor (categorization, mapping, response)

-+  Don't always need to control
++  Don't always need to control (continuum between controlled vs. automatic processing)

 +  Fluctuations in control

++  limited capacity for control

++  people adjust their allocation of control as circumstances demand

 + Stroop task: When responding to stimuli with more than response associated with them (congruency)

   + Interestingly, effect isn't as strong when there are more incongruent trials relative to congruent trials
 </aside>